Attracting Generation Z with workplace design

-Generation Z are steadily entering the workforce, impacting not only working practices but also workplace design.
-For the first time the workforce comprises four generations — Baby Boomers nearing or delaying retirement, ‘mid-life’ Generation X, grown-up Millennials and now the ‘digital native’ youth.
+Generation Z (born 1997 — 2012) are steadily entering the workforce, impacting the future of work, working practices and workplace design.
+For the first time the workforce comprises four generations.
+The oldest, ‘Baby Boomers’ are nearing or delaying retirement.
+Mid-life Generation X and grown-up Millennials are now joined by the ‘digital native’ youth.

 Generation Z versus Millennials